Why Are Houses in Vietnam Narrow and Long?

 The above factors in the present life are also the premise for thin houses with low-cost, small frontage to develop, and suitable for business needs.

-The tube houses in many places in Vietnam are a typical feature of the local architecture and lifestyle.
+The tube houses in many cities in Vietnam are a typical feature of the local architecture and lifestyle.
 The formation and development of these box houses are also the results of history and expensive living standards in urban areas.